 Third place on Uneven Bars at the Pacific Rim Championships followed, which saw Brown selected in the Commonwealth Games team for Glasgow 2014, winning team Silver.

 To cap off 2014, she competed in her second World Championships in China, as a member of the Australian team which claimed seventh place in the teams, while finishing 21st herself in the All-Around competition.

 With consistent results at a national level, Brown has finished second All-Around on three separate occasions and broke through for her first Apparatus Gold medal’s last year taking first place on both Beam and Floor.

-After collecting Bronze medals on Uneven Bars at her last three international competitions, Brown has recently been selected to represent Australia at her second Commonwealth Games in 2018.
+After collecting Bronze medals on Uneven Bars at her last three international competitions, Brown was selected to represent Australia at her second Commonwealth Games in 2018.
 Brown played a pivotal role in her hometown Commonwealth Games where she won silver on the balance beam, bronze in the Team competition and finished forth overall in the All-Around.